 Care by Licensed Educators/Providers.
-Except as set forth in 606 CMR 10.08(2), subsidized child care may be provided by an EEC licensed family Child Care Educator/Provider, a licensed group or school age child care program or through a family child care system, if the Educator/Provider, program or system holds a contract or agreement with the EEC to provide subsidized child care services or holds a voucher agreement with a CCRR.
+Except as set forth in 606 CMR 10.08(2), child care supported by financial assistance may be provided by an EEC licensed family child care educator/provider, a licensed group or school age child care program or through a family child care system, if the educator/provider, program or system holds a contract or agreement with EEC to provide child care supported by financial assistance services or holds a voucher agreement with a CCRR.

 Care Exempt from Licensure.

-Subsidized child care may be provided by a group or school age child care program that has been determined by the EEC to be exempt from licensure, and with whom the EEC holds a contract or an agreement to provide subsidized child care services or with whom a CCRR holds a voucher agreement.
-Prior to providing and being reimbursed for subsidized child care, license exempt providers providing care must:
+Child care supported by financial assistance may be provided by a group or school age child care program that has been determined by EEC to be exempt from licensure, and with whom EEC holds a contract or an agreement to provide child care services supported by financial assistance or with whom a CCRR holds a voucher agreement.
+Prior to providing and being reimbursed for child care supported by financial assistance, license exempt providers providing care must:

-complete the EEC's background record check certifying the Child Care Provider exempt from licensure, as determined by the EEC, has a background free of conduct which, in the judgment of the EEC and in accordance with the EEC's Background Record Check Regulations at 606 CMR 14.00: Criminal Offender and Other Background Record Checks, bears adversely upon his or her ability to provide for the safety and well-being of a child.
+complete EEC's background record check certifying the child care provider exempt from licensure, as determined by EEC, has a background free of conduct which, in the judgment of EEC and in accordance with EEC's Background Record Check Regulations at 606 CMR 14.00: Criminal Offender and Other Background Record Checks, bears adversely upon their ability to provide for the safety and well-being of a child.

 complete all applicable pre-service and orientation to child care trainings;